What Are Backlinks?

 Not every backlink is the same.
 Backlinks vary between domains, pages on a domain, and the IP address of the domain.
 A unique backlink is a link from a unique domain.
 5 backlinks from xyz.com only count as one unique link.

 The link ratio is the ratio of domains to linking pages.
-If there are 20 domains linking to you from 50 different pages, then the link ratio is 2:5.
+If 20 domains link to you from 50 different pages, then the link ratio is 2:5.

-Authority of a backlink, specifically the domain authority (DA) and page authority (PA) of the linking site and page, is often used as a metric in SEO circles to quantify the value of the backlink.
+Authority of a backlink, specifically the domain authority (DA) and page authority (PA) of the linking site and page is often used as a metric in SEO circles to quantify the value of the backlink.
 While DA and PA were coined by Moz, other sites use Domain Rating (DR) and Trust Flow (TF) to rate backlink quality.
+This was covered in-depth earlier when we discussed Authority.

 The text used as a backlink to another page is known as ‘anchor text‘.
-If only the keyword is the anchor text with nothing extra, then it is known as an exact match backlink.
+If the anchor text contains just the keyword with nothing extra, then it is known as an exact match backlink.
 However, it doesn’t need to have anchor text and can just be the entire URL of the page, also known as a naked URL.

 Linking to a page passes on some SEO equity or SEO juice to that page.